 One trade show marketer told Liz that his company's bar was the perfect food, better than anything nature has ever come up with.
 He made this claim despite the fact that the bar tasted like wet shoe leather and contained zero grams of fiber.

-✓ The main benefit of energy bars is convenience.
-Keep a bar in your gym bag or the glove compartment of your car, and it won't turn into some biological experiment.
+gym bag or the glove compartment of your car, and it won't turn into some biological experiment.